wizardry-tools/content-wizard/ui.frontend/README.md

 ### `npm run dev`

-Runs the app in development mode by proxying the JSON model from a local AEM instance running at http://localhost:4502.
+Runs the app in development mode by proxying requests to an AEM instance running at http://localhost:4502.
 This assumes that the entire project has been deployed to AEM at least once (`mvn clean install -PautoInstallPackage` **in the project root**).

-After running `npm run dev` **in the `ui.frontend` directory**, your app will be automatically opened in your browser (at path http://localhost:3000/content/content-wizard/us/en/home.html).
+After running `npm run dev` **in the `ui.frontend` directory**, your app will be automatically opened in your browser (at path http://localhost:3000).
 If you make edits, the page will reload.

 If you are getting errors related to CORS, you might want to configure AEM as follows: